Health Insurance with Maternity Cover

 What should you understand about maternity insurance?

 If you decide to start a family, getting maternity insurance should always be a priority.
-Here are a few things you must understand about this insurance:
+Here are a few things you must understand about maternity health insurance.

-Can you get insured while you are pregnant?
+Can you get insured under maternity health insurance while you are pregnant?

 While you can get regular health insurance when you are pregnant, you will not be able to get maternity coverage as most companies consider pregnancy a pre-existing condition.
-This means you will need to undergo a waiting period before availing coverage.
+This means you will need to undergo a waiting period before availing coverage under a maternity health insurance plan.
 Most insurance policies generally have a waiting period of about three years before they cover pregnancy and maternity insurance.

 According to a circular from the Insurance Regulatory and Development Authority of India (IRDAI), on standardised definitions, maternity cover in health insurance plans must include the following benefits: